 Many alleged marijuana possession crimes involve smaller amounts of cannabis.
 Possession of any amount of marijuana is illegal in Ohio, and offenses involving less than 200 grams (slightly more than 7 ounces) of cannabis are misdemeanor offenses.
+Cases involving larger amounts can often be felony possession of marijuana offenses.

 Even misdemeanor charges can carry significant consequences for alleged offenders.
 In addition to possible incarceration and finds, convictions can also lead to substantial hardships concerning employment, housing, or financial aid.